MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

    :::image type="content" source="media/liberty-on-aro/install-operator.png" alt-text="Screenshot of creating operator subscription for Open Liberty Operator." lightbox="media/liberty-on-aro/install-operator.png":::

 1. Select **Install** and wait a minute or two until the installation completes.
-1. Observe the Open Liberty Operator is successfully installed and ready for use.
-If you don't, diagnose and resolve the problem before continuing.
+1. Observe that the Open Liberty Operator is successfully installed and ready for use.
+If it isn't ready, diagnose and resolve the problem before continuing.

    :::image type="content" source="media/liberty-on-aro/open-liberty-operator-installed.png" alt-text="Installed Operators showing Open Liberty is installed." lightbox="media/liberty-on-aro/open-liberty-operator-installed.png":::